axibase/axibase-collector-docs/jobs/docker.md

 **Name** | **Description**
 ----- | -----
 `API Version` | API version used when querying the Docker Engine API.
-Defaults to 'latest'. <br>Can be set to a specific version to ensure compatibility.
+Defaults to `latest`. <br>Can be set to a specific version to ensure compatibility.
 `Lifecycle Event Monitoring` | Enables continuous monitoring of container lifecycle events instead of scheduled polling.
 `Property Interval`, minutes | Interval for refreshing detailed image and container properties.
 `Statistics Interval`, seconds | Interval at which utilization statistics from running containers are collected.
 `Process Interval`, minutes | Interval at which top process list is collected from running docker containers.
 `Excluded Processes` | Lists processes, separated by comma, to exclude from collection.
-Expressions support the wildcard option (*).
+Expressions support the wildcard option (`*`).
-`Environment Tags` | List of ENV variables stored as entity tags.
+`Environment Tags` | List of `ENV` variables stored as entity tags.

 ## Prerequisites